 - A copy of a current utility bill, bank statement, paycheck, government check or other government document that contains the name and address of the voter.

-• Option 3: If the voter has no form of identification, but is a registered voter, they may cast a provisional ballot
+If you do not possess any of these forms of identification, but are a registered voter, you may cast a provisional ballot.

-If you want a photo ID to vote and don't have one, complete the form below to get started.
+If you do not have a Photo ID, and want our help click the link below and complete the form to get started.
 The Secretary of State's office will receive your information and help you obtain the documents you need.
-We have a team ready to help.

 Request Help Here